hugo-bonnefous/hugo-bonnefous/README.md

 - 👋 Hi, I’m @hugo-bonnefous, a PhD student in bioinformatics and systems biology.
 - 👀 I’m interested in evolutionary biology, and more precisely on the evolution of complex systems.
 - 🌱 I’m currently learning to analyse biological networks in an evolutionary framework.
-I am always willingful to learn new methods (computer simulations, mathematical modelling...).
+I am always willingful to learn new methods (data analyses, computer simulations, mathematical modelling...).
 - 💞️ I’m looking to collaborate on any exciting project using bioinformatics or modelling to tackle fundamental evolutionary questions!
-(Looking for a post-doc from september 2024)
+(Looking for a post-doc from may 2025)
 - 📫 How to reach me: hugo.bonnefous@sorbonne-universite.fr

 <!---